Polishing

 A single stage paint correction uses a single polishing process that drastically improves the appearance of a vehicle's paint.
 This process is typically used on vehicles that have minor defects, such as swirl marks, and light oxidation.
 It will also revive a more heavily damaged paint surface to a very reasonable finish.
 Great for most people.

-1. Polish the panel with a medium / fine pad and polish.
+1. Polish the panel with a fine pad and polish.
 Polish in small sections in a equally distributed cross pattern.

 2. Gently remove polish residue with a clean soft microfiber towel.
+Use rinseless wash to help rove polish quickly.
 Avoid using too much pressure, as this can cause micro-scratches and swirl marks.

 4. Completely clean panel with an IPA wipe.
 Polishing compounds leave behind microscopic particles on the surface.
 That's where an IPA comes in.
-By wiping the vehicle down with a solution made up of isopropyl alcohol and water, we can ensure that the surface is completely clean and free of residues.
+By wiping the vehicle down with a Panel Prep, we can ensure that the surface is completely clean and free of residues.
 Any residue must be fully removed to ensure proper bonding of any coating, wax, or sealant.

 5. Apply paint protection to the newly corrected paint as desired.